koukikitamura/algorithm/README.md

-# algorithm
-algorithn and data structure
+# Algoritm and Data structure